-The annual awards, hosted by The Institute of Structural Engineers, showcases the most exciting and innovative structural engineering projects from around the world.
+The annual awards, hosted by The Institution of Structural Engineers, showcases the most exciting and innovative structural engineering projects from around the world.
 Winners from 13 categories will be announced at the awards ceremony on 17 November at The Brewery, London.

 Freyssinet’s ElevArch® technique has been shortlisted in four categories:

 Structural transformation – for projects demonstrating structural engineering excellence in the transformation, extension, renovation or rehabilitation of an existing building or structure.